 Early identification of needs and support required can prevent concerns escalating.
 Early help plans should have focused outcomes for children and families, and should be actively planned with them.
-Plans should deliver evidence-based interventions using single agency or common assessment frameworks, and clear thresholds for specific agency intervention e.g. Social care, housing, mental health services.
+Plans should deliver evidence-based interventions using single agency or common assessment frameworks, and clear thresholds for specific agency intervention e.g., Social care, housing, mental health services.
+Early Help plans should be regularly reviewed.

 We see how early help can transform a child in school, not just what they are able to achieve academically, but how their personal, social and emotional development can thrive with the right support.
 We are committed to early help because it is the right thing to do for our children to give them the best start in life.